 Just make sure that every word and every minute is full of value.
 I know I’m a right old rambler so I struggle to make every word count.
 Let’s just call me chatty!

 Think about how you’ll direct people to your blog and YT channel.
-I post to Facebook and Twitter, LinkedIn and Google+ to make editors and writers aware of what’s new on my blog.
+I post to Facebook Twitter and LinkedIn to make editors and writers aware of what’s new on my blog.

 I’ve also recently created a mailing list for writers to enable me to alert them when new self-publishing resources are available.